beNative/git-automation/FUNCTIONAL_MANUAL.md

 Click the **cog icon** in the header to access global settings.

+-   **Appearance:**
--   **Appearance:** Choose between a `Light` and `Dark` theme, and select from multiple icon sets.
+    -   **Theme:** Choose between a `Light` and `Dark` theme.
+    -   **Icon Set:** Select from multiple icon sets to customize the application's iconography.
+    -   **GUI Scale:** Adjust the overall size of the application from 50% to 200% for better readability.
 -   **Behavior:**
     -   **GitHub Personal Access Token:** A secure field to store your GitHub Personal Access Token (PAT).
-This token is required for features that interact with the GitHub API, such as fetching the latest release information for your repositories.
+This token is required for features that interact with the GitHub API, such as fetching release information.
+A copy button is provided for convenience.
 A link is provided to help you create a token with the necessary permissions.
     -   **Open Web Links In:** Choose whether to open web links in your system's default browser, or force them to open in Chrome or Firefox.
     -   **Enable Notifications:** Toggle on/off the toast notifications.
     -   **Enable Simulation Mode:** This is a critical safety feature.